 This small, ring-shaped pasta is beloved all over Italy, and it hails from Emilia-Romagna, and there is some debate whether they originate from Bologna or Modena.
 Locals joke saying this dispute was settled by assigning the birthplace of the "tortellino" to Castelfranco Emilia, due to its location midway between Modena & Bologna.
 One local legend claims that the pasta was inspired by Venus’s belly button, and if you know how precious Tortellini are to Italians, it probably doesn’t surprise you that their origin is one of divine inspiration.
 They are often served on special occasions and holidays, and if you’re lucky enough to have an Italian Nonna she’ll no doubt insist that you eat them this comfort food whenever you’re sick!

 The official recipe set forth by the Tortellini Guild (Confraternita del Tortellino) lists a filling of pork loin browned in butter, true mortadella of Bologna, raw prosciutto, parmigiano-reggiano, egg & nutmeg.
 Tortellini are not to be confused with tortelli or tortellone usually stuffed with either spinach & ravioli or squash, which is a specialty of nearby Ferrara.
 Master pasta-makers in Italy take pride in using freshly-made super pin-rolled thin pasta to fold impossibly small Tortellini.
-Some chefs will brag about being able to make Tortellini so small that ten could fit in a single spoon.
+Some chefs will brag about being able to make Tortellini so perfect that 7 could fit in a single spoon.
 On our La Grassa food tour in Bologna, we take guests behind the scenes of a fresh pasta laboratory where expert pasta artisans teach us how to make this classic pasta, with tasting to follow!

 2. Tagliatelle alla Bolognese